 To help with this, the NCBFAA and Logixboard Organized a webinar on “Digital ROI: How To Integrate Digital Technology And Leverage It As A Key Revenue Driver.”

 In this webinar, an expert panel unpacks the true ROI of digital technology, and how to optimize it.
-Conversation themes that arose around the topic of digital ROI were:
+The speakers dove into conversation themes around the topic of digital ROI, including:

 Meet the Speakers:

 Greg Bollefer is a dynamic leader that brings powerfully creative supply chain solutions to some of the world’s largest brands.
 Bollefer has over 20 years of industry experience and serves as the Executive Vice President of Commercial and Product Development for Green Worldwide Shipping®, a leading provider of international logistics services and supply chain management.

 Along with 2 years at WiseTech Global as a manager for the Americas Region, Holly's most recent roles include International Portfolio manager at Yusen Global Logistics and Director of Process Innovation at AIT Worldwide Logistics.

 Her experience covers 20 years in the industry and includes:

 - Domestic and International Freight Forwarding, Warehouse Distribution